1491 Lively Ridge Road NE

 Amenities

-Spacious all brick ranch centrally located, very convenient to Emory/CDC with easy access to major highways and seconds to Children's Hospital, Starbucks and all of the shops & restaurants of Toco Hills.
+Spacious all brick ranch centrally located, very convenient to Emory/CDC with easy access to major highways and seconds to Whole Foods, Starbucks and all of the shops & restaurants of Toco Hills & Brighten Park.
 Fully fenced backyard with 2 patios and a deck.
 Bright, white updated kitchen with built-in seating.
 Large great room with hardwood floors.
 Great bedroom plan and lovely updated master bathroom with new tile, granite & vanity!
 New carpet and newly updated half bath.
-Excellent opportunity to live in this incredible location with tons of Atlanta's amenities nearby!
+Excellent opportunity to live in this incredible location with tons of updates throughout!